Portals are an easy and lucrative way to maximize rewards points — if done right

 “You can really earn a lot of points around the holidays,” she says.

-Most cardholders have a variety of shopping portal choices available, including portals from their card issuers, as well as airline frequent flier and hotel loyalty programs.
+Most cardholders have a variety of shopping portal choices available, including portals from their card issuers, as well as airline frequent-flyer and hotel loyalty programs.

 But how, exactly, do they work?
 Here are the four steps to shopping through a portal:

 To get to a card’s shopping portal, you have to go to the issuer’s site or company that owns the portal and enter your login credentials.
-Commonly used portals include: Chase’s Ultimate Rewards portal, available to holders of certain Chase cards, Barclaycard’s RewardsBoost portal and Delta’s SkyMiles Shopping.
+Commonly used portals include: Chase’s Ultimate Rewards, available to holders of certain Chase cards, Barclaycard’s RewardsBoost and Delta’s SkyMiles Shopping.

 Once you’ve entered the portal, search for the retailer you want to shop to see if the portal offers extra points for purchases from that store.
-For example, Delta’s portal now offers 1 mile per dollar spent at Home Depot, 2 miles per dollar spent at Samsung and 6 miles per dollar spent at Saks Fifth Avenue.
+For example, Delta’s portal now offers one mile per dollar spent at Home Depot, one mile per dollar spent at Samsung and three miles per dollar spent at Saks Fifth Avenue.
 However, the amount of bonus points offered by portals can and does change regularly, says Nick Serati, a contributor to ThriftyTraveler.com.

 When you click on the retailer name from the portal, you will be taken to the retailer’s site, where you shop as you normally would.
-You must also use an eligible card from that issuer to make your purchase.
+You must also use an eligible card from that issuer to make your purchase through a bank portal.
 However, if you go through an airline or hotel loyalty program portal, you typically can use any form of payment, even gift cards, Zito says.

 If you make your purchase with a rewards card, even if you used your card issuer’s portal, your points will get awarded in two batches: first, your rewards card points and second your bonus points from the portal, Zito says.

 Making the most of shopping portals